Web4 Economics

 Quality Gets Rewarded

 High-value contributions earn more ATP than they cost.
 This isn't charity — it's how the system works.
-Value creators accumulate attention budget.
+Value creators accumulate energy budget.
 They thrive.

 💀